-Annual Stipend/Salary for Full-time Interns \$35,000 Annual Stipend/Salary for Half-time Interns NA Program provides access to medical insurance for intern?
-Yes No If access to medical insurance is provided Trainee contribution to cost required?
+Annual Stipend/Salary for Full-time Interns \$35 ,000 Annual Stipend/Salary for Half-time Interns N/A Program provides access to medical insurance for intern?
+No If access to medical insurance is provided o Trainee contribution to cost required?
 Yes No o Coverage of family member(s) available?
-Yes No Coverage of legally married partner available?
-Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) Hours of Annual Paid Sick Leave In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes No Other Benefits (please describe) \
+Yes No o Coverage of legally married partner available?
+Yes No o Coverage of domestic partner available?
+Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 0 Hours of Annual Paid Sick Leave 4 .0 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+No Other Benefits (please describe) /A

-^{} Note.
-Programs are not required by the Commission on Accreditation to provide all benefits listed in the tables above.
+Note.
+Programs are not required by the Commission on Accreditation to provide all benefits listed in this table.